1945 March 15, ANNE FRANK (Bergen Belsen, Germany)

 608 September, ANTIOCH (Syria)

-Upon receiving word of the imminent approach of the Persians, and their promise to the Jews to allow them to return to their homeland, the Jews rioted, killing the Christian Patriarch in revenge for the severe repression they had suffered.
-This facilitated the entrance of Persian troops.
+Upon receiving word of the imminent approach of the Persians, the Jews rioted, killing the Christian Patriarch in revenge for the severe repression they had suffered.
+This facilitated the entrance of Persian troops under Khosrow II .
+In Trye, the Jews supposedly began a rebellion and called for their co-religionist help, which resulted in the gates being closed to Jews, and those there were held as hostages.

 1618 ANTISEMETIC MIRROR OF THE POLISH CROWN PUBLISHED ( Cracow Poland)

 Sebastian Miczynski a professor at the local university, published Zwierciadlo Korony Polskej (The Mirror of the Polish Crown) in which he accused the Jews of everything from murder to witchcraft and urged their expulsion.
 Its publication led to anti Jewish riots and a ban on the book by King Sigismund III Vasa.
-Despite the ban new additions were reprinted.
+Despite the ban new additions were reprinted and the charges were still debated in the Diet of 1618.

 1829 November 16, - 1894 ANTON RUBINSTEIN (Russia)